donutdellsprinkles/Papers/README.md

 # Papers
 Something
 - This is a first time uploading a project here.
 It took quite a while but thankfully some indian dude saved me.
-Ignore all the python stuff and the empty folder
-- they are all pointless.
-Open up Papers folder
+The python project is the actual working rock, papers, scissors project.
+The "PApers" folder is the one that went from the game to some random motivational quote thing with some lyrics from "Savior" by Kendrick Lamar